PALM VALLEY GOLF CLUB - North/South Course (623-935-2500)

 Arizona Golf Course Review

-The Palm Valley Palms Course is a par 72 championship layout designed by Arthur Hills and includes a full practice facility with a double sided range, short game area and a
+The Palm Valley Golf Club is a 27 hole championship layout designed by Arthur Hills and includes a full practice facility with a double sided range, short game area and a large

-large putting greens.
+putting greens.
 It is a wonderful facility for beginners and for avid golfers alike - and is perhaps the best bang for your buck in the Phoenix area.
+Players have the option to play 3

-The Palms Course is a true championship design.
+The North/South Course is a true championship design.
 There are 5 sets of tees, with the Championships playing to over 7000 yards and the mid tees (whites) at 6160.
 The slope

 rating ranges from 133 to 112, so you can choose your own medicine.
 Though surrounded by desert and waste areas, the Palms generally has sufficient room on the fairways